 The FERPA training is based on the federal law that protects the privacy of student education records and regulates what information can and cannot be released to the public.
 The cybersecurity training teaches employees about ransomware, safe web browsing, phishing scams, creating strong passwords and mobile device security.
 Both training modules are available by logging into Canvas and clicking on the “SF Employee FERPA Training” or the “SF Employee Security Awareness Training” link.
 For additional information about both trainings, visit sfcollege.edu/training.

-Supervisors are responsible for making sure all of the employees in their areas the trainings.
+Supervisors are responsible for making sure all of the employees in their areas complete the trainings.
 If needed, accommodations will be made for employees who do not have regular access to a computer.
 Because this training is required by the college, it is intended to be completed during the employee’s work hours.